-Table 9.3Table of Uses for Lands Within the Jordan Lake Watershed
+Table 9.3 Table of Uses for Lands Within the Jordan Lake Watershed

 Use To qualify for the designation indicated in the column header, an activity must adhere to the limitations defined for it in a given listing as well as the requirements established in Section 9.5.4.C of this Article.
-Exempt Allowable Allowable with Mitigation Access trails: Pedestrian access trails leading to the surface water, docks, fishing piers, boat ramps and other water dependent activities: Pedestrian access trails that are restricted to the minimum width practicable and do not exceed 4 feet in width of buffer disturbance, and provided that installation and use does not result in removal of trees as defined in this Section and no impervious surface is added to the riparian buffer Pedestrian access trails that exceed 4 feet in width of buffer disturbance, the installation or use results in removal of trees as defined in this Section or use results in removal of trees as defined in this Section or use results in removal of trees as defined in this Section or use results in this Section or use results in the section or use result X X Airport facilities:Airport facilities that impact equal to or less than 150 linear feet or one-third of an acre of riparian buffer X X
+Exempt Allowable Allowable with Mitigation Access trails: Pedestrian access trails leading to the surface water, docks, fishing piers, boat ramps and other water dependent activities: Pedestrian access trails that are restricted to the minimum width practicable and do not exceed 4 feet in width of buffer disturbance, and provided that installation and use does not result in removal of trees as defined in this Section and no impervious surface is added to the riparian buffer Pedestrian access trails that exceed 4 feet in width of buffer disturbance, the installation or use results in removal of trees as defined in this Section or impervious surface is added to the riparian buffer X X Airport facilities: • Airport facilities that impact equal to or less than 150 linear feet or one-third of an acre of riparian buffer X X

 Use To qualify for the designation indicated in the column header, an activity must adhere to the limitations defined for it in a given listing as well as the requirements established in Section 9.5.4.C of this Article.
-Exempt Allowable Allowable with Mitigation Airport facilities that impact greater than 150 linear feet or one-third of an acre of riparian buffer Activities necessary to comply with FAA requirements (e.g. radar uses or landing strips) X Archaeological activities Χ Bridges Х Canoe Access provided that installation and use does not result in removal of trees as defined in this Section and no impervious surface is added to the buffer.
-X Dam maintenance activities: Dam maintenance activities that do not cause additional buffer disturbance beyond the footprint of the existing dam or those covered under the U.S. Army Corps of Engineers Nationwide Permit No. 3 Dam maintenance activities that do cause additional buffer disturbance beyond the footprint of the existing dam or those not covered under the U.S. Army Corps of Engineers Nationwide Permit No.3 Х Х Drainage ditches, roadside ditches and stormwater conveyances through riparian buffers: New stormwater flows to existing drainage ditches, roadside ditches, and stormwater conveyances provided flows do not alter or result in the need to alter the conveyance and are managed to minimize the sediment, nutrients and other pollution that convey to waterbodies.
+Exempt Allowable Allowable with Mitigation • Airport facilities that impact greater than 150 linear feet or one-third of an acre of riparian buffer • Activities necessary to comply with FAA requirements (e.g. radar uses or landing strips) 1 X Archaeological activities X Bridges X Canoe Access provided that installation and use does not result in removal of trees as defined in this Section and no impervious surface is added to the buffer.
+X Dam maintenance activities: Dam maintenance activities that do not cause additional buffer disturbance beyond the footprint of the existing dam or those covered under the U.S. Army Corps of Engineers Nationwide Permit No. 3 Dam maintenance activities that do cause additional buffer disturbance beyond the footprint of the existing dam or those not covered under the U.S. Army Corps of Engineers Nationwide Permit No.3 X X Drainage ditches, roadside ditches and stormwater conveyances through riparian buffers: New stormwater flows to existing drainage ditches, roadside ditches, and stormwater conveyances provided flows do not alter or result in the need to alter the conveyance and are managed to minimize the sediment, nutrients and other pollution that convey to waterbodies.
 Realignment of existing roadside drainage ditches retaining the design dimensions, provided that no additional travel lanes are added and the minimum required roadway typical section is used based on traffic and safety considerations.
-New or altered drainage ditches, roadside ditches and stormwater outfalls provided that a stormwater management facility is installed to control nutrients and attenuate flow before the conveyance discharges through the riparian buffer New drainage ditches, roadside ditches and Х X X X
+New or altered drainage ditches, roadside ditches and stormwater outfalls provided that a stormwater management facility is installed to control nutrients and attenuate flow before the conveyance discharges through the riparian buffer New drainage ditches roadside ditches and X X X • New drainage ditches, roadside ditches and stormwater conveyances applicable to linear projects that do not provide a stormwater management facility X